cult-of-coders/grapher/docs/linker_engine.md

 const groups = userGroupLinker.find().fetch();
 // or for ease of use
 const groups = userGroupLinker.fetch();
-// or to filter the nested elements const groups = userGroupLinker.find(filters, options).fetch();
+// or to filter the linked elements const groups = userGroupLinker.find(filters, options).fetch();
 // and again simpler
 const groups = userGroupLinker.fetch(filters, options);

-// and if you want to performantly get a count()
-// because find() returns a good ol' Mongo.Cursor const groups = userGroupLinker.find(filters, options).count();
+// and if you want to get a count() const groups = userGroupLinker.find(filters, options).count();
 ```